The Ultimate Beginner’s Guide to Ukuleles (2023)

 The fingerboard and bridge are made of rosewood.
 All these elements make playing this uke a gentle and comfortable experience.

 The Donner Soprano Ukulele Spruce DUS-3 has chrome-covered tuners, similar to the ones you can see on guitars.
 In turn, they ensure durable tuning.

-Finally, apart from the ukulele, this Donner bundle contains a clap-on tuner, a ukulele bag, a set of carbon nylon strings and a ukulele strap.
+Finally, apart from the ukulele, this Donner bundle contains a clip-on tuner, a ukulele bag, a set of carbon nylon strings, and a ukulele strap.
 In a nutshell, you’ll have everything you need for your initial ukulele experience.

 5) Kala MK-B Baritone Ukulele